sonata-project/ecommerce/docs/reference/tutorials/create-category.rst

 On the top right of the page, click on ``Add new``.

 Fill in the form providing, at least, a name.
-You can also add a picture on the fly, or use a previously uploaded media.
+You can also add a picture on the fly.
+If don't specify the ``position`` field value, categories will be displayed in the order they were created.

 Sub-category
 ============